 Our first selection leads to Paxton & Whitfield, an ode to cheese that opened in 1797; and Prestat, an establishment from 1902 that features amazing truffles.
-Deserving a special mention are La Fromagerie, Neal’s Yard Dairy and Charbonnel et Walker.
+Deserving a special mention is La Fromagerie, Neal’s Yard Dairy, and Charbonnel et Walker.

-Especially noteworthy are Partridges, and Mortimer & Bennett, which offers online purchases but only in United Kingdom.
-The small and elegant Ottolengui space is present in four elite London neighborhoods; Fortnum & Mason is a favorite of tourists, and Melrose and Morgan offers items from small British producers.
+Especially noteworthy are Partridges, and Mortimer & Bennett, which offer online purchases but only in the United Kingdom.
+The small and elegant Ottolengui space is present in four elite London neighborhoods; Fortnum & Mason is a favorite of tourists, and Melrose and Morgan offer items from small British producers.

-Brussels has become the queen of chocolate.
-And Pierre Marcolini boutiques have earned the status of chocolate jewelers.
-Brands like Neuhaus and Leonidas have weathered the competition betting on the ballotin, a small cardboard box containing several layers of pralines.
+Brussels has become the queen of chocolate and Pierre Marcolini boutiques have earned the status of chocolate jewelers.
+Brands like Neuhaus and Leonidas have weathered the competition by betting on the ballotin, a small cardboard box containing several layers of pralines.
 Another national pride of Belgium, beer, should be enjoyed in breweries as charming as Ala Mort Subite or La Porte Noire.